Jobhdez/Convy/README.md

-# llm compiler
-I named this repo as "llm compiler" because I was inspired by the intersection between language models and compilers.
-But I dont know if ill get as far as compiling a language model but so far I can compile a conv layer :-)
+# convolutional layer to C code
+a little compiler that takes a neural net defined with Pytorch and lowers to C code that runs with GCC.

 ## Running the examples
-So, far I have generated C code for a 2d convolutional layer.

 On Linux or macOS you type the following to run the example.
-Running the example will generste a C code file contsing the generated code for the CNN in the `conv2d.py` file in the `examples` directory.

 ```
 $ pip install -r requirements.txt